 Why are water meters being exchanged?

-Your water meter is being replaced for one of the following reasons:
+Water meters are replaced for one or more of the following reasons:

 Water meters typically have a lifespan of 15 to 20 years.
 At the end of their lifespan, they aren’t as reliable and need to be replaced.
 CUI will be exchanging older water meters with upgraded models (the Neptune meter E-Coder R900i).